SoftIron/sibench/docs/source/manual.rst

 The ``count`` parameter determines how many objects we create.
 However, for long benchmarks runs, or for small counts or object sizes, we are likely to wrap around and start writing from the first object again.
-If this happens, Sibench internally increments a cycle counter, which it uses to ensure that objects written in different cycles will have different contents, even though the object will still use the same key as previously.
+If this happens, ``sibench`` internally increments a cycle counter, which it uses to ensure that objects written in different cycles will have different contents, even though the object will still use the same key as previously.